Ifkyyy/AO3-skins/README.md

 - [Feedback and requests](#feedback-and-requests)
 - [Crediting](#crediting)

 ---

 ## About
 This repository is a collection of all the site skins that I have created for public use.
 If you're wondering what a site skin is, you can read AO3's official [Skins and Archive Interface FAQ](https://archiveofourown.org/faq/skins-and-archive-interface#whatisaskin) for this.
 The FAQ will also tell you how to create a site skin of your own.
 Since skins can no longer be made public on AO3, every user needs to make their own version of a skin if they want to use it.

 ## Skin Versions
-Site skins will have a standard (desktop) version and most will have specific styling for mobile and tablet.
-I might refer to these as "small" and "medium", respectively.
-The most accurate is to call them "max-width: 42em" and "max-width: 62em", since these are the actual breakpoints that AO3 uses.
+Site skins will have a standard (desktop) version and most will also have skins for mobile and tablet.
+The most accurate names to call them are "max-width: 42em" and "max-width: 62em", since these are the actual breakpoints that AO3 uses.

 ## Guide
 If there is only a desktop CSS file provided for a skin, you only need to create one skin.
 If there is also a mobile and/or tablet CSS file provided, you additionally need to create separate files for these.
 Since each skin needs a unique name, I recommend using your own username a sa prefix.
 For mobile and tablet, use the device as a suffix.
 For example, for my skin "Moss Serpent", I have the site skins "Ifk's Moss Serpent", "Ifk's Moss Serpent -- Mobile" and "Ifk's Moss Serpent -- Tablet".